(EXPANDED FROM 2/3/2022)

-Last summer a Jalopnik review of the Mazda MX-30 led to a debate in the comment thread about what is adequate acceleration.
-Writer Ken Saito (2021) had just concluded that the electric crossover’s 0-60 time of 9.7 seconds was “hardly hot hatch quick” but for daily commuting was “sufficient.”
+Let’s use Delisa’s spamming attempt to expand on our discussion about vehicle acceleration.
+A few years ago a Jalopnik review of the Mazda MX-30 led to a comment-thread debate about how much power was adequate.
+Writer Ken Saito (2021) had just concluded that the electric crossover’s 0-60 time of 9.7 seconds was “hardly hot hatch quick” but “sufficient” for daily commuting.

 Some commentators disagreed.
 For example, edv1000r (2021) wrote that when “most of the competition is doing 0-60 in 6.5 seconds 9.7 seconds is an eternity.”
 And stopcrazypp (2021) argued that even “a base Corolla gets 0-60 in under 8 seconds today.
 And even if you compare to a much cheaper EV (like a $32,000 base 40kWh Leaf) that gets under 8 seconds also.
 0-62 in 9.7 is dog slow nowadays.”